-Note: Record the total quantity of the substance to the nearest metric unit weight or the total number of unit.
+Note: Record the total quantity of the substance to the nearest metric unit weight or the total number of units.
 The log balance must always match the physical balance of Controlled Substances.
 Any log discrepancies, or other circumstances that indicate significant loss or theft of controlled substance must be promptly reported using Form 5.